Antpur: History

 One of the most important and famous festivals of Antpur is the Shri Shri Boro Kali Mata Puja (or simply Boro Maa Kali Puja) at Boro Maa Kali Tola, Anarbati, Antpur.
 It is a puja 300 to 400 years old.
 Legends say that when cholera epidemic had spread throughout Antpur and its surrounding regions, a saint who appeared out of nowhere suggested worshipping the goddess Kali under the name Boro Maa, meaning "big/eldest mother".
 The puja was held at the Bandopadhyay house; after it was completed, Antpur and its surrounding regions were free from the disease.
 Since then, this puja has been celebrated in the village.
 It takes place one day before Kartik Amavasya, when Kali Puja or Shyama Puja is normally celebrated, on Bhoot Chaturdashi tithi.

 Boro Maa Kali's idol has two hands holding a Kharga and a Rakta patra.
 Later, along with Boro Maa, Mejo Maa, Choto Maa, Nyara Maa and Kantamani Kali were also worshipped who are known as the part or sisters of Boro Maa Kali.
-Boro Maa is considered the gardian and protector of Antpur.
+Boro Maa is considered the guardian and protector of Antpur.
 Apart from Bhoot Chaturdashi tithi, she is worshipped in the form of ghot every day in the Bandopadhyay house.

 Image of Boro Maa Kali of Antpur, on her mud altar, which is believed to have miraculous power.

 Close up of Boro Maa's face.

 A famous temple in Antpur is that of Radhagovindjiu with exquisite terracotta carvings.
 It is here that Swami Vivekananda took monastic vows in 1886.
 This 100-foot-high temple was constructed by Krishna Ram Mitra, the Diwan of Bardhaman Raj in 1786 (1708 Shakabda).
 Its Chandi Mandap and Dol Mancha have beautifully crafted wood carvings and terracotta.